 These beautiful mosaics were created using some of Minnie's artwork & a floor tile!!
 Not only are they great for exploring patterns, shapes, & the properties of paint, but they're frugal to make too!

 I can almost guarantee that at some point during the day Minnie will request a painting & sticking activity.
 Some days we have the paints out, other days we paint with water, or glue with sticky shapes rather than creating with lots of gloopy glue.
-This activity was ideal for exploring both of these interests & encouraged some impromptu sensory play too!
+This activity was ideal for some impromptu sensory play too!

 We found some remnants of thick card & Minnie began painting with her chosen acrylic colours.
 She covered the entire card using a brush, before requesting another sheet & adding more paint.